PhantomChain/docs/docs/guidebook/core/plugins/core-snapshots.md

 ## **Importing a snapshot**

-The `import` command allows you to restore your Ark Core node with data from a backup you previously created.
+The `import` command allows you to restore your Phantom Core node with data from a backup you previously created.

 Importing new snapshots **should not be done while your node is still running**, as running a blockchain node without blockchain data can lead to unexpected behavior.